omolayole/classic-arcade-game/README.md

 In this game you have a Player and Enemies (bugs).
 The goal of the player is to reach the water, without colliding into any one of the enemies.

-The game is build with HTML, CSS and JavaScipt.
+The game is build with HTML, CSS and Object Oriented JavaScipt.

 ## How To Play The Game